Justice & Faith Cohort

 YOUR GUIDES

 Lisa Adams and Stephanie Spencer are the co-directors of 40 Orchards.
-Both are former church leaders who now live their callings bivocationally.
-Lisa as a prison chaplain and abolitionist, Stephanie as a leadership coach and mutual aid worker.
-Both hold master's degrees from seminary and have spent ten years leading circles where Scripture and justice meet.
-Together they create spaces where curiosity, honesty, and communal wisdom do the work.
+Both are former church leaders who now live their callings bi-vocationally.
+Lisa is an abolitionist who serves as a prison chaplain, with an M.Div. and a B.S. in Criminal Justice.
+Stephanie is an executive coach specializing in the Enneagram, with an M.A. from seminary and a B.S. in Social Work.
+Both are involved in justice work beyond their paid roles.
+They have ten years of leading circles with 40 Orchards and decades of formation that started long before that.
+Together they create spaces for curiosity, honesty, and communal wisdom.

 COST